KawtharE/RestaurantsCatalog/README.md

 **Create a new Restaurant:**

-By importing the **request** library from the flask module we can test the method used (POST or GET) using the **request.method** and in case it's POST we can use the **request.form['nameOfTheInputField']** to read the value entred in the form.
-Now by calling **Restaurant(name=request.form['restaurantName'])** we are creating new instance of the Restaurant class that gonna be saved in restaurant table in our database, next by calling **session.add(..)** we are adding the new instance to database but we still need to call **session.commit()** to add the instance to our database **permanently**.
+By importing the **request** library from the flask module we can test the method used (POST or GET) using the **request.method** method and in case it's POST we can use the **request.form['nameOfTheInputField']** to read the value entred in the form.
+Now by calling **Restaurant(name=request.form['restaurantName'])** we are creating new instance of the Restaurant class that' going to be saved in the restaurant table in our database, next by calling **session.add(..)** we are adding the new instance to the database, but we still need to call **session.commit()** to add the instance to our database **permanently**.
 Note that **session** is an instance of **DBSession** wich is an instance of **sessionmaker** which is in fact an interface that SQLAlchemy uses to execute database operations.
 So in order to make any changes to a database we just need to call a method from the session instance.

-Finally we are using **redirect** method wich is imported from the **flask** module to redirect to the URL we are passing on argument, this argument (the URL) is the result of the execution the function **url_for('methodName', urlArgs)** which is also imported from the flask module and which return the URL that uses the method passed on argument. **url_for** is a good way to generate URLs all around in the application so if we want to change the URL we just change once.
+Finally, we are using **redirect** method which is imported from the **flask** module to redirect to the URL we are passing on argument, this argument (the URL) is the result of the execution of the function **url_for('methodName', urlArgs)** which is also imported from the flask module and which return the URL that uses the method passed on argument. **url_for** is a good way to generate URLs all around in the application so if we want to change the URL we just change it once.

-Now if the request is a **GET** request, we just call **render_template('nameOfTemplate.html', args)** which is also come from the flask module, to render a related template, args are parameters passed from the python code to be used or displayed in HTML file, this called **HTML Escaping** there are two ways to do this either to execute python code in HTML using the keyword **{%...%}** or to display python variables in HTML using the keyword **{{...}}**.
+Now if the request is a **GET** request, we just call **render_template('nameOfTemplate.html', args)** which is also come from the flask module, to render a related template, args are parameters passed from the python code to be used or displayed in HTML file, this called **HTML Escaping** there are two ways for this either to execute python code in HTML using the keyword **{%...%}** or to display python variables in HTML using the keyword **{{...}}**.

 A good application will inform the user, when an action is successfully executed this will make the user experience much better.
-For this we gonna import a new method **flash** from **flask** module to display feedbacks whenever an operation is executed with success.
+For this we are going to import a new method **flash** from **flask** module to display feedbacks whenever an operation is executed with success.
 First to call this method, we need to imported, then called just after the *session.commit()* function, it takes only the message as parameter: **flash('message to display')**.
-Next in the HTML file where we want the message to be displayed, we gonna call the function **get_flashed_messages()** which will return an array of messages from the python code to be displayed in the page:
+Next in the HTML file where we want the message to be displayed, we are going to call the function **get_flashed_messages()** which will return an array of messages from the python code to be displayed in the page:

       	{%with messages = get_flashed_messages()%}
 				{%if messages%}